aestelle/Estelle_biophysical_plots/README.md

 - Scipy, particularly scipy.optimize for fitting curves to mathematical models

 I will attempt to add resources for installing these and setting up python environments as I add to this repository

+## Who am I?
+My name is Aidan Estelle, at the time of writing a Postdoctoral researcher in the Elisar Barbar lab at Oregon State University.
+My work combines computational and experimental biophysics with a focus on NMR spectroscopy, protein-protein interactions, and Bayesian statistical analysis.